 Many scholars state that these philosophical texts recommend Om as a ‘tool for meditation’.
 It rationalizes various implications that evolve in the mind of the one meditating, ranging from artificial and sense-appeasing to the highest concepts such as the law of the Universe, dignity of life, Brahman, Atman, and self-knowledge.

 It is mentioned in the Katha Upanishad as “The word” which all the Vedas proclaim, that which is expressed in every Tapas, that for which they live the life of a Brahmachari.
 Understand that word in its essence: Om!
 That is the word.
 Yes, this syllable is Brahman, this syllable is the highest.
 He who knows that syllable, whatever he desires, is his. – Katha Upanishad, 1.2.15-1.2.16.

-It suggests the means to knowing oneself and described as – That which is flaming, which is subtle than the subtle, on which the words are set, and their inhabitants- That is the indestructible Brahman.
+It suggests the means to knowing oneself.
+Moreover, it is described as – That which is flaming, which is subtler than the subtle, on which the words are set, and their inhabitants- That is the indestructible Brahman.
 It is life, it is speech, it is mind.
 That is real.
 It is immortal.
 It is a mark to be penetrated.
 Penetrate it my friend.

 Mandukya Upanishad presents various explanations and theories.
 Aum as all states of the time, Aum as all states of Atman, Aum as all states of Consciousness, Aum as all of the knowledge.

 It is a part of the Upanishads which consist of verses 1.14 and 1.16 that describe Aum as a tool of meditation empowering one to know the God within oneself.

 It also speaks of Om as an indescribable, impersonal Brahman.
 Om is the Pratigara with a hymn.
 Likewise is tatha with a song.
 But Om is something divine, and tatha is something human. – Aitareya Aranyaka 23.6